AICPA-ADS/AuditData-API/GL-Primer.md

 * Periods
 * Entities

 These end points provide meta data about the etiies and periods available from the API.
 These endpoints are seperated out from the general ledger category as they would be used by other API modules.
-The end points avialble in the base module are as follows:
+The end points available in the base module are as follows:
 * Journal_ID
 * Effective_Date
 * GL_Account_Number